 Sometimes even the best treatments for pain don’t seem to have much effect.
-If you’re in pain and nothing is helping, Aditya Patel, MD, at Sports, Pain & Regenerative Institute in Fairview, New Jersey, offers hope with advanced neuromodulation treatments.
+If you’re in pain and nothing is helping, Aditya Patel, MD, at Sports, Pain & Regenerative Institute in Fairview, New Jersey and Montclair, New Jersey, offers hope with advanced neuromodulation treatments.
 Dr. Patel uses neuromodulation therapies like spinal cord and peripheral nerve stimulation to relieve pain when nothing else works.
 Find out if you could benefit from his expertise in neuromodulation by calling Sports, Pain & Regenerative Institute today.
 You can also book an in-person or telehealth consultation online.

 Neuromodulation is a treatment that uses electrical energy to stimulate nerves sending pain messages to your brain.
 By sending pulses of energy into these nerves, neuromodulation treatments (which include spinal cord stimulation and peripheral nerve stimulation) can reduce even the most persistent pain.

 The treatment requires you to have a small stimulator implanted under your skin.
 You control the device remotely, changing the energy pulses the unit produces to match the intensity of your symptoms.